iamcrowd/metamodel-api-OWL2import/README.md

-# Metamodel
+# OWLAPI-based OWL 2 Importer to [KF Metamodel](https://www.sciencedirect.com/science/article/abs/pii/S0169023X1500049X)

 ## Description
-This project involves the research, design and implementantion of the [KF Metamodel](https://www.sciencedirect.com/science/article/abs/pii/S0169023X1500049X).
-The main idea of this project is to implement an API that allows a user to send a JSON that represents a model in a given modeling language (UML, EER or ORM) and generate the equivalent model in one of the languages mentioned previously.
+This project involves the research, design and implementantion of an [OWL 2](https://www.w3.org/TR/2012/REC-owl2-xml-serialization-20121211/) importer.
+The main idea is to implement an API that allows a user to send a URL or upload a file containing an OWL 2 specs and generate KF instances from them in order to be visualised in [crowd](http://crowd.fi.uncoma.edu.ar) (UML|EER|ORM 2).

 ## Getting started